 The usual dosages for adults are as follows:

+withdrawal symptoms.
 You may get these side effects if you stop taking Anafranil suddenly: feeling or being sick,

-stomach ache, diarrhoea, headache, difficulty sleeping,
+stomach ache, diarrhoea, headache, difficulty sleeping, nervousness or anxiety.

 What if you forget to take a dose?